If you’re wondering, “Why do I feel stuck?” keep reading.

 Feeling stuck sucks.
 And what’s worst is that must-have component of not knowing what to do next.

 You feel stuck, you know you’re not working towards anything important, yet you don’t know what that “important” is, or maybe you know, but you have no idea how to get there.

 I feel you.

-As much as this feeling sucks big time, it’s also very useful.
+As much as this feeling sucks big time, it’s also beneficial.

-If you think about it, it’s like our minds and bodies are telling us we have to check something, that this road in which we’re going isn’t the right one.
+If you think about it, it’s like our minds and bodies tell us we have to check something, that this direction in which we’re going isn’t the right one.

 Just imagine if these feelings didn’t exist.
 There would be more astronauts than any other professional out there, right?

 I think this is the first step you have to take to stop feeling unstuck: You need to realize it’s ok to feel like this.
 It happens to everybody.

 Understanding this firsthand will help you take it easy and watch things more clearly.

 15 Reasons Why You Feel Stuck In Life